-Segment 1244 of the Brazos River Basin.
-The unclassified receiving water use is limited aquatic life use for unnamed tributary, unnamed impoundment, and Battleground Creek.
-The designated uses for Segment No. 1244 are primary contact recreation, public water supply, aquifer protection, and high aquatic life use.
+The treated effluent will be discharged via pipe to a detention pond and channel, thence to an unnamed tributary, thence to an unnamed impoundment, thence to Dodd Lake, thence to an unnamed tributary, thence to Harris Creek, thence to Irons Creek, thence to Brazos River Below Navasota River in Segment No. 1202 of the Brazos River Basin.
+The unclassified receiving water uses are limited aquatic life use for the detention pond and channel and for the unnamed tributary upstream of the unnamed impoundment, and high aquatic life use for the unnamed impoundment and Dodd Lake and for the unnamed tributary downstream of Dodd Lake.
+The designated uses for Segment No. 1202 are primary contact recreation, public water supply, and high aquatic life use.
 The effluent limitations in the draft permit will maintain and protect the existing instream uses.
-In accordance with 30 Texas Administrative Code § 307.5 and the TCEQ's Procedures to Implement the Texas Surface Water Quality Standards (June 2010) for the Texas Surface Water Quality Standards, an antidegradation review of the receiving waters was performed.
+In accordance with 30 Texas Administrative Code § 307.5 and TCEQ's Procedures to Implement the Texas Surface Water Quality Standards (June 2010), an antidegradation review of the receiving waters was performed.
 A Tier 1 antidegradation review has preliminarily determined that existing water quality uses will not be impaired by this permit action.
 Numerical and narrative criteria to protect existing uses will be maintained.
-This review has preliminarily determined that no water bodies with exceptional, high, or intermediate aquatic life uses are present within the stream reach assessed; therefore, no Tier 2 degradation determination is required.
-No significant degradation of water quality is expected in water bodies with exceptional, high, or intermediate aquatic life uses downstream, and existing uses will be maintained and protected.
+A Tier 2 review has preliminarily determined that no significant degradation of water quality is expected in the unnamed impoundment, Dodd Lake, and the unnamed tributary downstream of Dodd Lake, which have been identified as having high aquatic life uses.
+Existing uses will be maintained and protected.
 The preliminary determination can be reexamined and may be modified if new information is received.